 Winning the Game

-The first player to reach the top of the mountain wins the game.
+The first player to reach the top of Emohbi wins the game.

-Reaching the top is accomplished by landing on the space at the bottom of the steps to Emohbi.
+Reaching the top is accomplished by landing on the space of the bottom step of Emohbi and climbing the steps to the top.